-But every mammal – including humans — needs insulin in order to stay alive.
-Without insulin, your body cannot make use of the glucose (sugar) in your bloodstream, and every single part of your body — your muscles, brain, nerves, blood vessels, etc. — rely on a second-by-second delivery of glucose in order to function and operate!
+But every mammal – including humans — needs insulin to stay alive.
+Without insulin, your body cannot make use of the glucose (sugar) in your bloodstream, and every single part of your body — your muscles, brain, nerves, blood vessels, etc. — relies on a second-by-second delivery of glucose to function and operate!

 Research has found that people with type 1 diabetes struggle to produce normal amounts of amylin — which is another vital hormone that regulates blood sugar levels and your appetite after a meal.
 This can mean people with type 1 don’t feel as satisfied after eating along with difficulty controlling post-meal blood sugar levels.

 Type 1 diabetes was once often referred to as “juvenile diabetes”, but this is a misleading name as people of any age can develop type 1 diabetes.
 In fact, the prevalence of type 1 diabetes is increasing for all age groups across the world.